Powerwall 3 Lockout/Tagout

 Hazards: Arc flash and electrical shock.

-- CAT 2 arc-rated long-sleeved shirt (tucked in) and arc-rated pants
+- HRC2/CAT 2 arc-rated long-sleeved shirt (tucked in) and arc-rated pants or arc-rated coveralls

-- Class 0 insulated electrical gloves with leather protectors or equivalent protectors (ANSI A4 cut resistant, ANSI A3 abrasion resistant, ASTM CAT2)
+- Class 0 electrical insulating rubber gloves with leather protectors (ANSI A4 cut resistant, ANSI A3 abrasion resistant, ASTM CAT2)

-- Class IV Multimeter (rated for equipment voltage)
+- CAT IV multimeter (Fluke 1587 FC or equivalent) (rated for equipment voltage)

 - Complex LOTOV: A complex LOTOV is required for multiple energy sources and multiple disconnecting means.